mskcc/cHL-spatial-profiling/README.md

 ## Multiplexed IF analysis

-- For Halo->RDA used: ver/halo_v3.5.1 of the HaloX repo
+- For Halo->RDA used: https://github.com/mskcc/cHL-pre-processing, which is a fork of `HaloX` repo branch `ver/halo_v3.5.1`

 *scripts/misc* contains R scripts for cell reassignments, UMAP clustering, HRS aggregate analysis.